adamggrim/Moonbeam/README.md

 - **For gradient sliders**: Create a precise gradient between any two colors.

+- **For hard-edge sliders**: Create a slider with discrete color blocks.

 `Moonbeam` also offers layout and thumb style customization:

 - **Orientation:** Render sliders either horizontally or vertically.